 a Select Absolute from the Alarm Settings menu.

 '''

 Absolute alarm setting (default = 150)

-Enter a value between 0 and 999:
+Enter a value from 1 to 300:

 '''

 If the new limit has less than three digits, type leading zeros to make it three digits long or press [Enter] after typing one or two digits.